Imisi3D/LeVRnPotentialAndKineticEnergy/CONTRIBUTING.md

 - [ ]  Papa Niyat, Niyat and Papa Ejike are wearing sunglasses. the sunglasses should be removed
 - [ ]  Improve Simulation room design
 - [ ]  The character(Morenike) should hold and drop ball in the field
-- [ ]  Morenike character should sit on Slide and slide down in field
+- [ ]  Morenike standing on the slide instead of sitting
+- [ ]  No mouth animation for characters(Niyat and Morenike) when talking